The Hunger Games (franchise): Directors

 Gary Ross directed the first film (The Hunger Games), and despite initially stating otherwise on April 10, 2012, Lionsgate announced that Ross would not return to direct the sequel.
 On April 19, 2012, it was confirmed that Francis Lawrence would direct the sequel instead, and on November 1, 2012, it was confirmed that Lawrence would return and direct the final two films in the series, based on the novel Mockingjay.
+In April 2020, Collins and Lionsgate confirmed that plans were underway for the prequel film's development.
+Francis Lawrence was later confirmed to direct, after doing so for the prior three films in the series since The Hunger Games: Catching Fire.

 Scripts

 Suzanne Collins began adapting the first book to film after she finished writing Mockingjay.
 Collins had experience in writing screenplays after writing Clifford's Puppy Days and other children's television shows.
 When Gary Ross was announced as director for the film in 2010, he began to work with Collins and veteran writer Billy Ray to bring the novel to life.
 After Francis Lawrence took over as director, he brought in Simon Beaufoy and Michael Arndt to write the script for Catching Fire.
 The final two films of the series were written by Danny Strong and Peter Craig.
+The prequel films of the series were written by Michael Arndt and Michael Lesslie.